-Net metering aims at encouraging customer investment in renewable energy technologies.
+- □ Aims at encouraging customer investment in renewable energy technologies.
 Usually, it entails small renewable energy facilities, e.g. photovoltaics (PV), wind and home fuel cells.
-"Net" refers to the basic mechanism: electricity meters record both electricity consumption and electricity provision by consumers.
-What remains after deductions (electricity surplus or consumption) is the basis for the actual electricity bill.
+"Net" refers to the basic mechanism: electricity meters record both electricity consumption and electricity provision by consumers. - What remains after deductions (electricity surplus or consumption) is the basis for the actual electricity bill.
 This way, consumers can balance their consumption and production of electricity and end up with a balanced account (and thus a balanced bill) or even receive a retail credit.
-This credit can either be billed on a monthly basis or include a monthly roll over of kWh credits.

-Municipalities have an opportunity to assist in the development of the business opportunities (industrial activities), since it is the core of Local Economic Development.
-Its proximity to the people provides it with a great opportunity to understand the requirements and they should utilise that advantage in timeous response to the needs.
+This credit can either be billed on a monthly basis or include a monthly roll over of kWh credits. - ☐ Municipalities have an opportunity to assist in the development of the business opportunities (industrial activities), since it is the core of Local Economic Development.
+Its proximity to the people provides it with a great opportunity to understand the requirements and they should exploit that advantage in timeous response to the needs.

-Partnerships

-Businesses are located in communities in which municipalities are the ones expected to deliver services.
-It is therefore imperative for the concept of partnerships be encouraged, to minimise duplication of activities and encourage efficiencies.
-The partnership should be designed to ensure a win-win approach as a key outcome.
+Partnerships Businesses are located in communities in value which municipalities are expected to deliver Businesses are located in communities in v which municipalities are expected to deliver services.

+It is therefore imperative for the concept of partnerships be encouraged, to minimise duplication of activities and build efficiencies.
+Partnerships should be designed to ensure a win-win approach as a key outcome